jieywoo/IAVA/realtimeASAP/README.md

-# Real-time ASAP system
+# Real-time Perception and Generation (PerceptNGen) module of the IAVA system

-The real-time ASAP system is a part of the ASAP-Greta module.\
+The real-time Perception and Generation (PerceptNGen) module is a part of the IAVA system.\
-It computes the ASAP model for every frame and passes the generated agent's nonverbal features to the Greta platform for display.
+It computes the user multimodal signal perception and the agent behavior generation (via the ASAP model for every frame) and passes the generated agent's nonverbal features to the Greta platform for display.

 ## Requirements
 - OpenFace extracting user's visual features (AUs, pose, gaze) streaming in real-time via ZeroMQ;